Gina Potarca, PhD

 Vagus Nerve, Expressive Arts Therapy, and Bilateral Stimulation – Cathy Malchiodi & Emily Johnson Welsh

-Atelier de modelage social (clay), Éveil du printemps (watercolour) – Arthéa Geneva
+Atelier de modelage social (clay), Éveil du printemps (watercolour) – Arthéa, Geneva

 Exploring Resilience and Creativity through Art Therapy and Mindfulness – London Art Therapy Centre